lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 an All-0 fragment.

-If the window value is set to the next value, this means that the sender has received a correct bitmap, which means that all the fragments have been received.
+If the window value is set to the next value, this means that the sender has received a correct Bitmap, which means that all the fragments have been received.
 The receiver changes the value of the expected window.

 If the receiver receives an All-0 fragment, the sender may send one or more fragments per window.
 Otherwise, some fragments